attmoney/Zelda-Node/README.md

 # Zelda-node
-Zelda nodes randomly selects the winner of "ZELDA" between fixed time frame daily.
+Zelda nodes randomly selects the winner of "ZELDA" between fixed time frame (currently, every hour).
 This is the trusted version.